jdittrich/userNeedResearchBook/text/allURBook.md

 ### Start with simple questions

 Start simple with some demographical questions  – like like: *»Lets start with some simple questions about your job«*.
-You could ask *»What is your job title«* and maybe follow *»How do you name your Job when friends ask you what you do?«.* As well it might be interesting how experienced the person is: *»How long have you been working in your current
+You can ask *»What is your job title«* and maybe follow *»How do you name your Job when friends ask you what you do?«.* As well it might be interesting how experienced the person is: *»How long have you been working in your current